Normani Kordei Shares Empowering Message For Women, ‘We Can Do Anything Men Can Do & Just As Good’

 “I think that it is very important to know that you’re important and to trust yourself,” Kordei said at the time during an interview for the women’s magazine after admitting that she’s struggled with confidence in the past.
 “Women should be empowered and wholeheartedly know their worth,” Normani continued.
 “We have such a significant role in this story being written.”

-What do you think of Fifth Harmony star Normani Kordei’s inspiration message for her fellow woman ahead of next week’s instalment of Dancing With the Stars?
+What do you think of Fifth Harmony star Normani Kordei’s inspiration message for her fellow woman ahead of next week’s installment of Dancing With the Stars?

 [Featured Image by Frazer Harrison/Getty Images for Billboard]